Create new Facebook graphics often to refresh your cover photo and message. You’ll keep the Likes coming.

 Choose quality photos that have good lighting and contrast.
 Nothing fuzzy, out of focus or dark.
 The best images are simple with one central object or focus.
 You’ll want either .jpg (JPEG) digital files or .png files.
 When you create your Facebook graphics, think about combining your great photos with a message, too.

 3. And what’s the message?

-Using PowerPoint, you’ll be able to add copy to the images you choose.
-Think about quotes, statements, captions or funny comments that will be meaningful to your organization or your audience.
-You want ideas and images that will appeal to the audiences you want to reach, images that will build your social media brand.
+Using PowerPoint, you can add copy to the images you choose.
+Think about quotes, statements, captions or funny comments that will be meaningful to your organization or your audiences.
+Use ideas and images that will appeal to the audiences you want to reach, images that will build your social media brand and tell your story.

 We like using industry quotes from marketing gurus.
 Or inspirational statements that get people to stop and think about what’s possible in their business.